 There are longstanding concerns related to mercury and selenium in the Sacramento and San Joaquin watersheds, the Delta, and San Francisco Bay.
 DWR is conducting an additional study to determine imports and exports of mercury and methylmercury from freshwater tidal wetlands in the Delta and Suisun Marsh per the Sacramento San Joaquin Delta Methylmercury TMDL (total maximum daily load) and Basin Plan Amendment (Lee et al. 2015; Wood et al. 2010).
 Current research shows that tidal wetlands do not export mercury or methylmercury in large amounts, although seasonal differences occur and imports and exports are heavily influenced by flow and whether the wetland is associated with a floodplain (Mitchell et al. 2012; Lee et al. 2015).
 Methylmercury increases in concentration at each level in the food chain and can cause concern for people and birds that eat piscivorous fish (e.g., striped bass) and benthic fishes such as sturgeon.
 Studies summarized by Alpers et al. (2008) indicate that mercury in fish has been linked to hormonal and reproductive effects, liver necrosis, and altered behavior in fish.
 A study by Lee et al. (2011) on dietary methylmercury noted significant abnormalities in the liver and kidneys, lower growth rates, and higher mortality in both green sturgeon and white sturgeon, but particularly in green sturgeon.
 With regard to selenium, benthic foragers like diving ducks, sturgeon, and Sacramento splittail have the greatest risk of selenium toxicity.
 Beckon and Maurer (2008) suggest that salmonids are probably among the species that are most sensitive to selenium, while delta smelt are likely to be at low risk of selenium toxicity.
 The invasion of the nonnative bivalves (e.g., overbite clams) has resulted in increased bioavailability of selenium to benthivores in San Francisco Bay (Linville et al. 2002).

-Baxter et al. (2008) prepared a 2007 synthesis of results as part of a POD Progress Report, including a summary of prior studies of contaminants in the Delta.
+Baxter et al. (2008) prepared a 2007 synthesis of results as part of a Pelagic Organism Decline (POD) Progress Report, including a summary of prior studies of contaminants in the Delta.
 The summary included studies, which suggested that phytoplankton growth rates may be inhibited by localized high concentrations of herbicides (Edmunds et al. 1999).
 Toxicity to invertebrates has been noted in water and sediments from the Delta and associated watersheds (Kuivila and Foe 1995; Weston et al. 2004, 2014, 2019).
 The 2004 Weston study of sediment toxicity recommended additional study of the effects of the pyrethroid insecticides on benthic organisms.
 Undiluted drainwater from agricultural drains in the San Joaquin River watershed can be acutely toxic (i.e., quickly lethal) to fish (e.g., Chinook salmon and striped bass) and have chronic effects on growth, likely because of high concentrations of major ions (e.g., sodium, sulfates) and trace elements (e.g., chromium, mercury, selenium) (Saiki et al. 1992).

 A more recent synthesis of contaminant studies described multiple lines of evidence that contaminants affect species of concern in the Delta (Fong et al. 2016).
 Fong et al. (2016) reported that many contaminants detected in Delta waters exceed regulatory standards and most water samples contain multiple contaminants.
 They also summarize the multiple studies that have found sublethal, lethal, chronic, and acute toxicity of Delta water to test species and Delta species of concern, including delta smelt and salmon.